-Bobby Flay Restaurant in Atlantic City’s Borgata Casino to Permanently Close
+UPDATE: Bobby Flay Restaurant in Atlantic City’s Borgata Casino Will Stay Open Through the Summer

-Bobby Flay Steak at Borgata Hotel Casino and Spa will close on June 30.
+UPDATE: The Bobby Flay Steak at Borgata Hotel Casino and Spa will stay open through the end of the summer.
+The restaurant was originally slated to permanently close on June 30.

-Both Bold Food and The Borgata say they "made the mutual decision to close the restaurant as part of the companies' evolving business strategies."
+Back in April, both Bold Food and the Borgata said they "made the mutual decision to close the restaurant as part of the companies' evolving business strategies."

 As you may recall, this is not the first restaurant in Atlantic City to close during the COVID-19 pandemic.
 Both Buddakan and The Continental, operated by Philadelphia's Stephen Starr in the Playground Pier, have been closed since March 2020.
 Starr says neither restaurant will reopen.